 June: Slime Time: Kids will learn how to make all kinds of slime and make their favorite batch of slime to take home.
 Have a favorite recipe?
 Bring it in and we can compile The Best of the Best Slime Cookbook!

 September: Kids in the Kitchen!
 Participants will learn how to make delicious smoothies!
 Each participant will vote on their favorite smoothie created and the winning recipe will be typed up for each child to take home.

 November: Comfort your soul!
 Kids can come and learn how to make a cozy fleece blanket while discussing what comforts them during difficult times.

 April 21, May 19, June 16, July 21, August 11, September 15, October 20, November 17 and December 15th

-Come explore the magic of music in a group setting with other children and families who understand.
-Led by a certified music therapist, with support from volunteers, this program will help your child express emotions, ease stress and anxiety, and engage in joy!
+Come explore the healing power of music in a group setting with other children and families who understand.
+Led by certified music educator, Erin Murphy, this music program will help your child process emotions, explore creative movement, ease stress and anxiety, and engage in joy!
+Erin creates a safe, playful, nurturing environment where children can let loose and express themselves through music, movement and creative arts.
 Instruments will be provided.
+Recommended for all ages.

 Meets the following Saturdays, 10:30am to 12pm: